retrocomputacion/retroterm/README.md

 The first one sets the base address for the Swiftlink or Turbo232 cartridge, press `1` for $DE00 or `2` for $DF00.
 Swiching addresses will drop any current connection.

 The second setting available for ACIA versions is the ability to keep the screen visible while transferring at turbo speeds.
+Turbo transfers are slightly slower with the screen enabled.
 Press `B` to toggle.

 **Important**: Upon exiting the setup screen, _Retroterm_ will default to full screen text mode.
 Only previous background and border colors will be restored.